SixSq/old.sixsq.github.com/_casestudies/science/science-overview.md

 ---
 layout: casestudies-overview
-title: Managing Big Data for Big Science
+title: Managing Big Data for Aerospace
-product: science
+product: aerospace
 category: casestudies
 class: overview
-product-name: Science
+product-name: Aerospace
 summary: GNSS Big Data processing at the edge to foster innovation
 image: /img/banner/science.png
 permalink: /casestudies/science/overview
 video-id: BHzbEDzyfnQ
 redirect_from:
+  - /aerospace
   - /science
   - /nuvlascience
   - /solutions/nuvlascience/overview
 ---

 Global Navigation Satellite System (GNSS) refers to a constellation of satellites providing signals from space that transmit positioning and timing (e.g. GPS, Galilei, GLONASS) data to GNSS receivers.
 The receivers then use this data to determine location.
-SixSq is working with partners [NSL](https://www.nsl.eu.com/) and [University of Nottingham](https://www.nottingham.ac.uk/) on the GNSS Big Data project, which is creating a disruptive solution to provide the GNSS developer community and public authorities with tools to gather new insights from GNSS data.
+SixSq is working with partners [GMVNSL](https://gmvnsl.com) and [University of Nottingham](https://www.nottingham.ac.uk/) on the GNSS Big Data project, which is creating a disruptive solution to provide the GNSS developer community and public authorities with tools to gather new insights from GNSS data.
 Our customer is the **European Space Agency ([ESA](https://gssc.esa.int/))**.

 ## Here's how it works
 {: class="pt-20 pb-20"}